-You need an account granted a role including the authorization of Clusters Management.
+You need an account granted a role including the authorization of Cluster Management.
 For example, you can log in to the console as

 admin directly or create a new role with the authorization and assign it to an account.

-Click Platform in the top left corner and select Clusters Management.
+Click Platform in the top-left corner and select Cluster Management.